goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

   }
 ```

-**A single-element enum type is often the best way to implement a singleton.** Note that you can’t use this approach if your singleton must extend a superclass other than ```Enum```.
+**A single-element enum type is often the best way to implement a singleton.** Note that you can’t use this approach if your singleton must extend a superclass other than `Enum`.

 ### Item 4: Enforce noninstantiability with a private constructor

-If you want to make a class noninstantiable, make the default constructor ```private```.
-Do not make the class abstract.
+If you want to make a class noninstantiable, **make the default constructor `private`**.
+Do NOT make the class abstract.
 The class can be subclassed and the subclass instantiated.
 It also misleads the user into thinking the class was designed for inheritance.

 ```java
   // Noninstantiable utility class